FacuM87/WeatherApp-React/README.md

 - Stetic improvements in front page.
 - Include Weather forecast feature.
 - Consume API from a backend server created with Express JS in order to improve security avoiding to show API Key at frontend.
-- Geolocalization and video-background according to user location weather.
+- Geolocation and video-background according to user location weather.